istiak8empire/Hybrid-W-State-QKD-with-Post-Quantum-Authentication/README.md

-# 🌌 Quantum-Safe Cryptography Meets Practical Implementation
+# 🌌 Proposed Quantum-Safe Cryptography for Practical Implementation: A Qiskit based simulation study

 **A Hybrid W-State Quantum Key Distribution and Post-Quantum Authentication Scheme for Secure AES Encryption**